 Self-employed?
 Is career progression still possible?

-How to maintain the skills needed to succeed
+How to maintain the skills needed for career progression

 When global printing experts Epson surveyed 1,000 UK freelancers, they found that 29% felt their career progression had been stunted and 27% admitted they’ve de-skilled since becoming self-employed.

 If you’re self-employed, then very often, you are the business, so having the right skills to succeed is vital.

 One in seven people now work for themselves, according to IPSE — The Association of Independent Professionals and the Self-Employed — so being aware of and accessing available training is vital for success.